 Through the Depression and War Years, "White House" beacame successful each summer in providing camp experiences for young people.
 In 1945, with a continued interest in camping Rev. Fred Nicholson and Mr. W.R.
 Worthington of the Diocese of Toronto, Anglican Church of Canada (read the plaque on the flagpole...placed in his honor).
 Our present site was purchased from Geneva Park.
 Construction of the dining hall and cabins was completed in 1946 and Camp Couchiching was born.
 The cost of the land and new buildings was about $20,000.

 Over the years, Camp Couchiching has been used as a rental facility for a variety of groups and proudly boasts of an Outdoor Education Centre with a remarkable reputation for Excellence in Camping.
-In 2018, we anticipate welcoming over 5000 visitors through our gates.
+In 2018, we welcomed over 5,000 visitors through our gates.

 Camp Couchiching strives to evolve into one of the finest children's Camps in Canada.
 As an independent non for profit charitable organization, each years success brings waves of improvements and new additions to camp.
 A camp that strives to be the best, at the end of each summer we leave a very high standard in its wake.

 Over 100,000 people have participated in the long and proud history of our Camp.
 Today, we continue to offer a traditional camping programs as well as a variety of programs targeted towards Leadership Development.
 Our campers enjoy now over 24 activities at Camp both in and out of the Lake.